julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   - [Download and install] `docker-machine'
   - Run the `Unidata-Dockerfiles/ams2016/unicloud-1.sh' (this will take few minutes)
-  - `ssh ubuntu@unidata-server.cloudapp.net "bash -s" <
-    Unidata-Dockerfiles/ams2016/unicloud-2.sh' (this will take few
+  - `docker-machine ssh unidata-server "bash -s" < Unidata-Dockerfiles/ams2016/unicloud-2.sh' (this will take few minutes)
-    minutes)

   At this point you are almost done.
 You just need to `docker-machine ssh' into your new

+  ,----
+  | docker-machine ssh unidata-server
+  | # Get docker images going with this script
+  | ~/git/Unidata-Dockerfiles/unicloud-3.sh
+  `----
+  docker-machine ssh unidata-server
+  ~/git/Unidata-Dockerfiles/ams2016/unicloud-3.sh

   [Download and install]